mrbullwinkle/availability-minion/README.md

 - Adds .NET Core 3.1 support
 - Uses `System.Net.Ping` for Ping tests
 - Updated to use latest stable release of the Application Insights Base API 2.14.0

+I still need to put detailed instructions together for this one, but they are fairly similar to the standard multi-minion instructions other than that the config file requires additional options, and you need .NET Core 3.1 whereas the other projects are still on 3.0 though they should upgrade without requiring any code changes.

 Config.txt format: